-A Geological Disposal Facility, or GDF, is a facility designed to receive and safely and securely dispose of our radioactive waste – specifically ‘higher-activity’ waste (the most radioactive kind).
+A Geological Disposal Facility, or GDF, is an underground facility designed to safely and securely dispose of our radioactive waste – specifically ‘higher-activity’ waste (the most radioactive kind).

 It involves building a series of specially designed and engineered vaults and tunnels deep underground.
 It could potentially be three times deeper than the height of the Shard in London, Britain’s tallest building.

-Once the waste is placed deep underground, the facility is permanently sealed.
-The way the facility is designed and engineered means it can protect people and the environment for hundreds of thousands of years, without needing any maintenance, while the radioactivity decays away naturally.
+Once the waste is placed inside a GDF, the facility is permanently sealed.
+The way the facility is designed and engineered means it can keep protecting people and the environment for hundreds of thousands of years, without needing any maintenance, while the radioactivity fades away naturally.

 Scientists and other authorities all over the world agree that geological disposal is the safest way to deal with ‘higher-activity’ radioactive waste (the most radioactive kind) for the long term.
 This international consensus comes after decades of scientific research.